 I know that yoga has a background that many do not accept and agree with.
 While I understand the fear that holds many back from practicing yoga (based on its early beginnings), I also can attest that Holy Yoga is all about putting God in the center of movement.
 It is about using scripture and prayer to meet Jesus, while you breathe through movements, gaining flexibility and strength as you practice.

-What I love most about yoga is that I get to be filled with God's truth while intentionally taking deep and healing breathes; breathes that allow me to slow down.
+What I love most about yoga is that I get to be filled with God’s truth while intentionally taking deep and healing breathes; breathes that allows me to slow down.